-Ghee might just be that lovely golden treasure hanging out on your kitchen shelf.
+Ghee could be the delightful golden treasure sitting on your kitchen shelf.

 It’s a type of clarified butter often used as a cooking oil substitute.